 - Irregularities of autonomic nervous system functioning that may cause dizziness, constipation and fluctuations in blood pressure control

 - Lack of interest in activities

-Since there currently is not a single test to diagnose Alzheimer’s, a careful medical evaluation is needed.
+Since there currently is not a single test for a Lewy body diagnosis, a careful medical evaluation is needed.
 During this evaluation, your physician will also test for other conditions that may cause dementia like symptoms like depression, thyroid problem or a vitamin B12 deficiency among other conditions.